Internet-Draft TPM 2 Key Format July 2024

 DER

-Distinguished Encoding Rules.
+Distinguished Encoding Rules defined in [X.690].
 Basically a defined binary representation for ASN.1

 MSO